V2003-k/Full-Stack-Generative-and-Agentic-AI/README.md

 ## Where to start

-1. Read the docs in the `docs/` folder (if present) and the code in `src/` to understand the architecture.
-2. Create and activate a Python virtual environment.
+1. Create and activate a Python virtual environment.
-3. Install dependencies from `requirements.txt`.
+2. Install dependencies from `requirements.txt`.

 ## Quickstart